-Our program is the only D.S.W. program in the Pacific Northwest.
+Our online program is focused on teaching in higher education and leadership skills as practitioner scholar.
+We are the only D.S.W. program in the Pacific Northwest.
 Study with us to earn your D.S.W. degree and enjoy a low student to faculty ratio.

 The D.S.W.
 Program at Walla Walla University School of Social Work and Sociology has grown out of a strong undergraduate and graduate program—both accredited by the Council on Social Work Education (CSWE) and by the Northwest Commission on College and Universities (NWCCU).